FleetingClouds/RunDeckToolSet/firstProject/readMe.md

-Elements needed to launch and verify the first job.
+Elements needed to launch and verify the first job...